Lager: Etymology

 Until the 19th century, the German word Lagerbier (de) referred to all types of bottom-fermented, cool-conditioned beer in normal strengths.
-In Germany today, it mainly refers to beers from southern Germany, either "Helles" (pale) or "Dunkel" (dark).
+In Germany today, it mainly refers to beers from southern Germany, either "Helles" (pale) or "Dunkles" (dark).
 Pilsner, a more heavily hopped pale lager, is most often known as "Pilsner", "Pilsener", or "Pils".
 Other lagers are Bock, Märzen, and Schwarzbier.
 In the United Kingdom, the term commonly refers to pale lagers derived from the Pilsner style.

 History of lager brewing

 While cold storage of beer, "lagering", in caves for example, was a common practice throughout the medieval period, bottom-fermenting yeast seems to have emerged from a hybridization in the early fifteenth century.

-According to folklore, some believe that beer underwent a transformation in Bavaria at some point in history, whereby dark ales were turned into a pale colored beer.
-According to the New York Times, "The lager, as the new beer was called, had begun its journey to world domination."

 In 2011, a team of researchers claimed to have discovered that Saccharomyces eubayanus is responsible for creating the hybrid yeast used to make lager.

 Based on the numbers of breweries, lager brewing became the main form of brewing in the Kingdom of Bohemia between 1860 and 1870, as shown in the following table:

-In the 19th century, prior to the advent of refrigeration, German brewers would dig cellars for lagering and fill them with ice from nearby lakes and rivers, which would cool the beer during the summer months.
+In the 19th century, before the advent of refrigeration, German brewers would dig cellars for lagering and fill them with ice from nearby lakes and rivers, which would cool the beer during the summer months.
 To further protect the cellars from the summer heat, they would plant chestnut trees, which have spreading, dense canopies but shallow roots which would not intrude on the caverns.
 The practice of serving beer at these sites evolved into the modern beer garden.

 The rise of lager was entwined with the development of refrigeration, as it made it possible to brew lager year-round (brewing in the summer had previously been banned in many locations across Germany), and efficient refrigeration also made it possible to brew lager in more places and keep it cold until serving.
 The first large-scale refrigerated lagering tanks were developed for Gabriel Sedelmayr's Spaten Brewery in Munich by Carl von Linde in 1870.